maxwelljoslyn/dnd-economy/README.md

 ### For Haskell

 The parsers use the [Parsec](https://hackage.haskell.org/package/parsec) library, and the renderer uses the [Diagrams](http://projects.haskell.org/diagrams/) library.
-You can get both of these through ```cabal```, as usual.
+You can get both of these through `cabal`, as usual.
 I am using Diagrams 1.3 and Parsec 3.1.5.

 Eventually I will update the Haskell portion of the codebase to support Stack, like a real project; then you won't have to manually install these libraries, nor worry about versions.

 ## Usage Instructions

+### To Output Recipe Prices

+Run `python3 RecipeRunner.py` to get prices written both to standard output, and to a file `Prices.html`.

 ### To Build World Data and Emit it for Rendering

-Simply run `python3 WorldGenerator.`
+Simply run `python3 WorldGenerator.py`

 ### To Run the Map Renderer